Global-Chem/global-chem/paper.md

 Motivated by the availability of the CGenFF penalty scores we passed each object individually into the `CGenFF program` and recorded the results.
 The penalty score distributions are shown in `Figure 6` in a rug fashion using Plotly [Plotly] to show the extent of `CGenFF` penalites for the different chemical lists.
 As may be seen the extent of penalties differs significantly for the various lists.
-To understand the utility of this information we focus on five leaf nodes: Schedule One (240) to BRAF Kinases Inhibitors for Cancer (54) to Privileged Scaffolds (47) to Common Warheads (29) [Gehringer:2019-6] to Emerging PerfluoroAlkyls (27).
-Schedule One are active drugs that popular in the black market [21CFRPart1], kinase inhibitors should contain drug-like features, privileged scaffolds are selected compounds produced by nature, warheads designed for covalent inhibition, and PerfluoroAlkyls include herbicides and other compounds that are toxic to humans.
-Based on the compounds used in the development of CGenFF, expected the penalties to be lower on drugs and drug-like species and higher for compounds from chemical manufacturing.
+To understand the utility of this information we focus on five leaf nodes: Schedule One US Narcotics (240), BRAF Kinases Inhibitors for Cancer (54), Privileged Scaffolds (47), Common Warheads (29), [Gehringer:2019-6] and Emerging PerfluoroAlkyls (27).
+Schedule One are active drugs that are popular in the black market [21CFRPart1], kinase inhibitors should contain drug-like features, privileged scaffolds are selected compounds produced by nature, warheads are designed for covalent inhibition, and PerfluoroAlkyls include herbicides and other compounds that are toxic to humans.
+Based on the compounds used in the development of CGenFF, we expected the penalties to be lower on drugs and drug-like species and higher for compounds from chemical manufacturing.

 <p align="center">
   <img width="1000" height="950" src="images/figures/figure_5.png">